ROBOTIS-GIT/emanual/docs/en/platform/turtlebot3/friends.md

 ![](/assets/images/platform/turtlebot3/friends/ide.png)

-**Note :** Any suggestions and ideas for TurtleBot3 Friends Project are always welcomed.
+`Note` Any suggestions and ideas for TurtleBot3 Friends Project are always welcomed.
 Tell us about your creative TurtleBot3 Friends.
 We can introduce your friend to the world through this wiki page! :)
 {: .notice--info}

 E-Mail : ost@robotis.com